Tom Broadbent (English footballer): Swindon Town

 He moved to Swindon Town in January 2019.
 He made his debut on 26 January in a 1–0 home defeat to Crawley Town.

 He scored his first goal for Swindon on 10 November 2020 in an EFL Trophy group game against Forest Green Rovers.
 Broadbent featured nine times in the league across the 2019–20 season when despite the league's early curtailment due to the COVID-19 pandemic, Swindon were awarded the League Two title on a points-per-game basis.

 Broadbent's first league goal for the club came on 28 November 2020, when he scored an 85th-minute equaliser as Swindon produced an impressive comeback to defeat rivals Oxford United, Tyler Smith going on to score a late winner.
 The 2020–21 season ultimately ended in disappointment for Swindon as immediate relegation back to League Two was confirmed with two matches remaining with a 5–0 defeat at Milton Keynes Dons, Broadbent being brought on as a substitute in the first half.
 On 14 May 2021 it was announced that he would leave Swindon at the end of the season, following the expiry of his contract.

 Eastleigh

 In July 2021, Broadbent joined National League side Eastleigh following his release from Swindon.
 Broadbent had to wait until 9 October to make his debut, playing the full ninety minutes as Eastleigh got a late winner at Wealdstone.
 Broadbent joked after the match that he was so tired after his return from injury that he was unable to celebrate the last minute winner.
 Broadbent was released at the end of the 2021–22 season.

 South Shields

 On 29 June 2022, Broadbent joined Northern Premier League Premier Division club South Shields, a deal described by Broadbent's new manager Kevin Phillips as a "massive coup".
 On 10 April 2023, Broadbent headed home the game's only goal as South Shields defeated Whitby Town to secure the Northern Premier League title.

-On 25 April 2025, Broadbent announced his retirement from football following the conclusion of the 2024–25 season.
+On 25 April 2025, Broadbent announced his retirement from professional football following the conclusion of the 2024–25 season.

+Spennymoor Town

+In February 2026, following a short spell with Northern League Division Two club Tow Law Town, Broadbent signed for semi-professional National League North side Spennymoor Town.
+He made eight appearances for the club before leaving at the end of the 2025–26 season following the expiration of his short-term contract.